-Pyrophorus plagiophthalamusGermar, a large click beetle (3 cm) in Jamaica, shows varied bioluminescence, with dorsal light ranging from green (548 nm) to yellow-green (565 nm), and ventral light from green (547 nm) to orange (594 nm) (Wood et al., 1989).
-Among click beetles, Fulgeochlizus bruchiCandeze is distinct in that it solely relies on a functioning abdominal lantern to produce a vibrant green bioluminescence during spring evenings, with no thoracic lanterns present.
-The larval luciferase of P. termitilluminans Costa exhibits a bioluminescence that is shifted towards the blue end of the spectrum (with a peak at 534 nm).
-However, among the abdominal lanterns of adult click beetles, F. bruchiCandeze luciferase displays the most pronounced blue-shifted bioluminescence (Amaral et al., 2012).
+Jamaican large click beetle, PyrophorusplagiophthalamusGermar produces two varied lights in its body with dorsal light ranging from green (548 nm) to yellow-green (565 nm), and ventral light from green (547 nm) to orange (594 nm) (Wood et al., 1989).
+Whereas in the click beetle, P. termitilluminans Costa exhibits the blue coloured bioluminescence with the peak wavelength of 534 nm.
+Among the click beetles, FulgeochlizusbruchiCandeze relies only on the functioning abdominal lantern to produce a vibrant green bioluminescence without any thoracic lanterns and this abdominal lantern displays the most pronounced blueshifted bioluminescence (Amaran et al., 2012).

-Fireflies are beetles belonging to family Lampyridae and globally there are about 2400 described species in 11 subfamilies (Martin et al., 2019; Riley et al., 2021) (Table 1).
-In India, about 45 species have been described.
-In the larval stage, each firefly species demonstrates bioluminescence, which is believed to have evolved as a mechanism for signaling to potential predators about their defensive chemicals that are unpleasant to consume (Powell et al., 2022).
-The luciferase structure governs the light colors emitted by fireflies (Branham & Wenzel, 2003).
-Based on habitat preferences of the larva, various species of firefly can be categorized into terrestrial groups (such as genera Lychnuris, Asymmetricata and Pteroptyx), aquatic species (Aquatica and Luciola), and semi-aquatic species (Pygoluciola) (Fu et al., 2012).
-Most firefly species actively prey on slugs and snails, employing sharp jaws to inject a potent toxin that paralyzes and digests prey much larger than themselves, up to a hundred times in size (Dreisig, 1978).
-Lampyris noctiluca Linnaeus banded yellow, and unbanded yellow snails.
-In contrast, prefers brown, PhosphaenushemipterusGoeze exhibited an unconventional dietary preference for earthworms (De-Cock &Matthysen, 2005).
-These firefly larvae remain dedicated hunters throughout their larval life, consuming prey voraciously.
-Most species, such as LampyrissardiniaeGeisthardt, L. noctilucaLinnaeus, PhospaenushemipterusGeoffroy, Nyctophilareichii Du Val and Luciola lusitanica (Charpentier) go through the pupation stage beneath various forms of cover, including leaf litter, stones, bark fragments, soil crevices, or within moss.
-Additionally, some, like PelaniamauritanicaLinnaeus, choose ant nests as pupation sites.
+Fireflies belong to the family Lampyridae with 2400 described species in 11 subfamilies globally (Martin et al., 2019; Riley et al., 2021) (Table 1).
+About 45 species have been recorded from India.
+Each firefly species in their larval stage displays bioluminescence in order to signal their potential predators about the presence of defensive chemicals in them (unpleasant to consume) (Powell et al., 2022).
+Based on the habitat preferences, fireflies are categorized into terrestrial groups (such as generaLychnuris, Asymmetricataand Pteroptyx), aquatic species (Aquatica and Luciola), and semi-aquatic species (Pvgoluciola) (Fu et al., 2012).
+Most of the firefly larvae prey actively on slugs and snails, by their sharp jaws which injects a potent toxin to paralyze them.
+Finally, they feed on the prey which are hundred times larger in size than themselves (Dreisig, 1978).
+Lampyrisnoctiluca Linnaeus prefers brown. banded yellow, and unbanded yellow snails whereas.
+PhosphaenushemipterusGoeze prefers to feed on earthworms (De-Cock &Matthysen, 2005).
+They spend their entire larval stage as dedicated hunters and prey voraciously.
+Most LampyrissardiniaeGeisthardt, species, such as L. noctilucaLinnaeus, of the PhospaenushemipterusGeoffroy, Nyctophilareichii Du Val and Luciolalusitanica (Charpentier) go through the pupation stage beneath various forms of cover, including leaf litter, stones, bark fragments, soil crevices, or within moss.
+Few species, like PelaniamauritanicaLinnaeus, choose ant nests as pupation sites.
 However, Luciola species build pupal mud chambers underground, while Lamprohiza species seem to form cells using tiny fragments of deceased leaf litter(Riley et al., 2021).

-Leather winged beetles belonging to family Phengodidae are beetles that have bioluminescent females that appear to be larviform.
-These females emit light from paired organs on body segments and sometimes dorsal luminous bands.
-Females are more commonly seen than larvae (Branham, 2005).
-Males, unlike larviform females, resemble typical beetles.
-They have shorter elytra, and most sport elaborate, plumose antennae for detecting female pheromones.
+Leather winged beetles belong to the family Phengodidae, in which the larviform females exhibit bioluminescence from the paired organs on the body segments and sometimes on dorsal luminous bands (Branham, 2005).
+Males are typical beetles having shorter elytra, and plumose antennae for detecting female pheromones.
 Females hide during the day but emerge on warm, wet nights in June, displaying lights to attract males with keen eyes (Dahlgren, 1917).
 They are commonly referred to as "railroad-worms" due to the luminescent spots on the female's body, which resemble the internally illuminated windows of train cars at night.
-This distinctive feature is highly prominent in South American Phrixothrix, which also boasts a red headlight in addition to its bioluminescence that is present in Phengodes.
+This distinctive feature is highly prominent in South American Phrixothrix.
 Eastern US Phengodes females retain larval characteristics and remain inactive during the day (Atkinson, 1887).
 At night, they display glowing dots and bands, producing greenish-yellow light through luciferin oxidation in gland cells (Burbanck& Lower, 1946).
-Some South American Pseudophengodes males possess firefly-like photic organs for pair formation, unrelated to larvae (Branham, 2005).
+Some South American Pseudophengodes males possess firefly-like photic organs for finding its mate (Branham, 2005).